Skip to main content

 Online Resources: Access to a wealth of online materials, including videos, articles, and interactive modules.

-These varied teaching methods ensure a comprehensive and dynamic learning experience, preparing students for future employment in early years education and childcare.
+These varied teaching methods ensure a comprehensive and dynamic learning experience.

 How will I be assessed?